Franklin Parish Profile

 Agriculture and Natural Resources (ANR)

-The Franklin Parish gross farm value in 2022 was $222,516,368.
-Field corn is the major plant enterprise with the parish still leading the state in acres planted.
-Franklin Parish covers 414,00 acres with 55 percent of the land area in agriculture production.
+The Franklin Parish gross farm value in 2023 was $232,582,479.
+In 2024 soybeans replaced corn as the crop with the most planted acres.
+Franklin Parish covers 414,000 acres with 55 percent of the land area in agriculture production.
 Beef cattle is our major animal enterprise.
-Specialty enterprises include pecans, sweet potato, a dairy, and catfish.
+Specialty enterprises include pecans, sweet potato, dairy, and catfish.
 Core block variety demonstrations with corn, cotton and soybean are conducted on producer’s farms to provide unbiased information on variety performance to help producers make variety selections for planting.
 Private pesticide applicator and Worker Protection Standard (WPS) trainings are offered to producers and agricultural workers covering how to work with pesticides safely and protect the environment.
 Programs are given to the Lions Club, Rotary Club, and garden clubs.
-An Ag Tour was conducted for the Franklin Leadership Class to show the diversity of agriculture in the parish and the economic impact agriculture has in the parish.
+A field crops irrigation meeting was held due to input from the ANR Advisory Leadership Committee indicating the need.
 Through individual contact with agricultural producers and homeowners, crop, aquaculture, animal, and horticulture questions are answered, problems are identified, and management options are provided.

 4-H Youth Development (4-H)